Missions OperationsReport

 The French, Czechs and Croats should join this battalion in January.
 But certain precursor elements will be there in a few weeks, starting in December.

 A few hundred meters from the Rukla base, the logistics depot...
-Transport vehicles, cranes, lifting equipment, containers, reserve of armored vehicles or tanks.
-It is in this space surrounded by forests, a little muddy (my shoes remember it) that the men and women of logistics work.
-Without them, nothing would be possible. “ If they are not there, the operation stops immediately confides a manager.
+Transport vehicles, cranes, lifting gear, containers, reserve armored vehicles or tanks.
+It is in this space surrounded by forests, a bit muddy (my shoes remember it) that the men and women of logistics work.
+Without them, nothing would be possible. " If they are not there, the operation stops instantly confides a manager.
 Everyone knows it.
 But inevitably it's less eye-catching than fighters taking off, revving the engines.
 Journalists and television are much less likely to be present.

 Heavy transport vehicles and cranes

-The Belgians notably supply most of the heavy transport means which arrived by road at the start of the year.
+The Belgians in particular provide most of the heavy transport that arrived by road at the beginning of the year.
 The seven Scania tank carriers or heavy vehicles are not idle.
-But the six ALCs (Automatic Load Carriers) and the two 12-ton Astras – which can transport containers – and their seven smaller 8-ton Astra brothers, as well as the six Unimogs are not left out. “ We are on the road everyday “, an officer confides to us, “ in particular to transport the machines to the training sites — tracked vehicles cannot pass on Lithuanian roads.
+But the six ALCs (Automatic Load Carriers) and the two 12-tonne Astras – which can carry containers – and their seven 8-tonne Astra little brothers, as well as the six Unimogs are not left out. " We are on the road everyday “, an officer confides to us, “ in particular to transport the machines to the training sites — tracked vehicles cannot pass on Lithuanian roads.

 Leopard tank on vehicle (© NGV)